Royal Smalt 50g

 Due to its low refractive index, the color of smalt is more opaque when used in water-borne mediums and lime (fresco).
 In oil media a dull color may be obtained because the refractive index of smalt is close to that of dried oil.

 Smalt is known to fade in paintings, but the degree to which this occurs varies even within the same painting.
 The reason for the fading has only been understood quite recently.
 Some assumed that the fading resulted from leaching out of the cobalt.
 However, Professor Jaap J. Boon and his collaborators recently found that the potassium concentration is crucial to fading.
 Where the ratio of potassium to cobalt is 1:1 or higher, the color has not faded.

 Potassium is strongly alkaline and their findings suggest that a certain level of alkalinity is required to maintain smalt's blue color.
 Drying oil creates a slightly acidic environment.
 The small proportion of fatty acids present in the oil may react with the potassium.
 Moisture must be present for this reaction to take place, but potassium is known to attract moisture and there will be occasions when the amount of moisture in the air is likely to be high.

 The conclusion is that smalt made with a higher proportion of potassium to cobalt will not fade.
-Rublev Smalt and Royal Smalt has a ratio of potassium to cobalt of 2.09 : 1.00.
+Rublev Colours Smalt and Royal Smalt has a ratio of potassium to cobalt of 2.09 : 1.00.

 To further protect against discoloration, protect it and enhance its color it is best mixed with lead white.
 To prevent discoloration, tradition was to sprinkle the smalt over a fresh paint layer and then dusting off the superfluous pigment.
-Smalt exerts a powerful siccative effect on oils and was sometimes used for this purpose alone.
+Smalt exerts a powerful siccative effect on oils and was often used for this purpose alone.

 Oil Absorption and Grinding